awsdocs/amazon-emr-release-guide/doc_source/emr-presto-considerations.md

 ## Presto Command Line Executable<a name="emr-presto-command-line-cli"></a>

-In Amazon EMR, the Presto command line executable is `presto-cli`\.
-For example:
+In Amazon EMR, PrestoDB and PrestoSQL both use the same command line executable, `presto-cli`, as in the following example\.

 ```
 presto-cli --catalog hive